zhyph/scrape-mediux/README.md

 - `--discord_webhook_url`: Discord webhook URL for notifications.
 - `--copy_only`: Only copy files to the output_dir and exit.
 This option skips the scraping process and only performs the file copying operation.
 - `--disable_season_fix`: Disable automatic fix for malformed seasons YAML structure in TV shows.
 When enabled, the script will not attempt to automatically correct structural issues in YAML.
+- `--remove_paths`: List of YAML field path patterns to remove from the output.
+Supports wildcard matching with `*`.
+Examples: `"*.url_background" "seasons.*.url_poster"`.
+Note: Basic field names (like `url_poster`) only remove fields at the root and season levels to preserve episode structure.

 ## Usage (Docker)